sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 ## Getting Started with OpenAPI (Swagger)

+Gentle introduction to OpenAPI (Swagger).

 ### Why Use Swagger / OpenAPI to Document Your API?

+Public APIs need documentation, but so do in-company APIs.

+Documentation leads to knowledge leads to adoption.

+Clear documentation saves time and money.

 ### Clearing up the Terminology Confusion

+[`OpenAPI Specification`](https://github.com/OAI/OpenAPI-Specification) describes the capabilities of your API, and how to interact with it.
+It's standarized, an in `JSON` or `YAML` format.

+OpenAPI 3 is the current version.

+"Swagger" can be used, but "OpenAPI" is the preferred term.

+OpenAPI specification and Swagger specification are the same thing.

+`Swagger` is a set of open-source built around that OpenAPI specification.

+[`Swagger UI`](https://swagger.io/tools/swagger-ui/) [:file_folder:](https://github.com/swagger-api/swagger-ui) renders a documentation UI from the specification.

+[`Swagger Editor`](https://swagger.io/tools/swagger-editor/) [:file_folder:](https://github.com/swagger-api/swagger-editor) helps with creating the specification.

+[`Swagger Codegen`](https://swagger.io/tools/swagger-codegen/) [:file_folder:](https://github.com/swagger-api/swagger-codegen) consists of a set of tools that help with generating client classes, tests, ... from the specification.

+[`Redoc`](https://redocly.github.io/redoc/) [:file_folder:](https://github.com/Redocly/redoc) is an alternative to Swagger UI.

+[`Swashbuckle.AspNetCore`](https://www.nuget.org/packages/Swashbuckle.AspNetCore) [:file_folder](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) helps with working with OpenAPI in ASP.NET Core:

+- generates an OpenAPI specification from your API,
+- wraps Swagger UI and provides and embedded version of it.

+[`NSwag`](https://www.nuget.org/packages/NSwag.Core) [:file_folder:](https://github.com/RicoSuter/NSwag) is an alternative to Swashbuckle.AspNetCore.

+> Standards-based development allows you to mix and match components based on that standard.

+A promise, and and advantage.

 ## Documenting Your First API with OpenAPI (Swagger)